emo44/easypy-desktop/README.md

 * 🐛 **Bug Reports:** If you encounter reproducible bugs, crashes, or glitches, please open an **[Issue](https://github.com/emo44/easypy-desktop/issues)**.

 Community feedback helps shape future versions, but please ensure you use the correct channel!
+> ⚠️ The software is provided "as-is".
+Development, updates, and availability may change or be discontinued at any time.

 ---